Kawaguchi Asama Shrine with mt fuji in the back Japan-2

 We also loved Fujiyama Onsen, which had indoor and outdoor pools, as well as jacuzzis, a sauna, and a cold plunge pool.
 We loved the traditional indoor pool room with the wooden beams.
 They also had a hammock room where guests can go and chill out after their soak!
 This place costs 1,600 JPY ($11 USD) on weekdays or 2,000 JPY ($13.50 USD) on weekends.

-The only issue with these onsens is that neither of them allow tattoos.
-This meant that only Bailey was allowed to bathe and I missed out!
-Some onsens let you in if you cover your tattoos but that’s not the case here, so bear that in mind.
+The only issue with these onsens is that neither of them allows tattoos.
+This meant that only Bailey was allowed to bathe, and I missed out!
+Some onsens let you in if you cover your tattoos, but that’s not the case here, so bear that in mind.

 Hakone Shrine on Lak Aski, Japan